Crime in Mexico

 Each month the Secretariado Ejecutivo del Sistema Nacional de Seguridad Pública publishes information on crimes known to the police across all of Mexico on its website in the form of pdf tables and Excel files.
 This website downloads, processes the data, merges it with population data, and presents it as easy to interpret crime rates.

 Mexican crime data is available from police investigations (SESNSP) and also, in the case of homicides, from death certificates (INEGI).
-Crime data from the police is available in two ways: As the number of police reports (which may contain more than one victim), and the number of victims of a crime.
+Crime data from the police is available in two ways: as the number of criminal investigations (which may concern more than one victim), and the number of victims of a crime.
 Crime by the number of victims is usually only available at the state level and I try to use this data whenever possible.
 In this website kidnappings, homicides, and extortions refer to victims; car robberies to police reports.
 Car robbery includes the crime of robo de coche de 4 ruedas only.
-Homicides include femicides.
+Homicides include feminicides.

 The chart below shows INEGI homicides without any statistical adjustment since 1990